-The following Corporate Crime practice note Produced in partnership with Aine Kervick and Will Hayes of Kingsley Napley LLP provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note produced in partnership with Áine Kervick of Kingsley Napley and Will Hayes of Kingsley Napley provides comprehensive and up to date legal information covering:

 The concept of privilege against self-incrimination, which is commonly referred to as one distinct protection, actually arises from a number of different protections for defendants and witnesses at common law which are 'concerned with the protection of citizens against the abuse of powers by those investigating crimes'.